-Any student who must leave during the school year should inform the Registrar, preferably, in writing.
+Any student who must leave during the academic year should inform the Registrar in writing.
+The Request to Withdraw form is available on the WITS website.
 The official date of withdrawal is the date that the student indicates in her notice, or the date of notification, whichever is earlier.

 Unofficial Withdrawal Policy

-Each semester, there is a one-time enrollment confirmation roster generated by the Office of the Registrar and circulated to the faculty to be completed when 60% of the semester has passed.
-The roster enables the institution to determine whether or not a student who has withdrawn without giving official notice has attended 60% of the semester.
+Over the course of the semester, an enrollment confirmation roster is completed by faculty to ascertain that the registered student has been in attendance for 60% of the semester.
 A student who is not in attendance at the 60% point is determined to have withdrawn at the midpoint of the semester.

 Return to Title IV Policy (R2T4)